Memory Unit

 Types of Secondary Memory

-Magnetic: Data and information are stored and retrieved using magnetism
+Magnetic: Data and information are stored and retrieved using magnetism on a magnetic coating.

-Optical: Optical storage devices employ light (laser beams) to store and retrieve data and information
+Optical: Optical storage devices employ light (laser beams) to store and retrieve data and information.

 Secondary Storage Devices

-3. DVD (Digital Versatile Disk)
+6. DVD (Digital Versatile Disc):

 Differences between Primary and Secondary Memory